fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 The asynchronous nature of JavaScript can lead to surprising behavior, and for this reason, it is important to pay careful attention when using the async/await syntax.
 Even though the syntax makes it easier to deal with promises, it is still necessary to understand how promises work!

-The code for our application can be found from [github](https://github.com/fullstack-hy2020/part3-notes-backend/tree/part4-5), branch <i>part4-5</i>.
+The code for our application can be found on [GitHub](https://github.com/fullstack-hy2020/part3-notes-backend/tree/part4-5), branch <i>part4-5</i>.

 </div>